Panzerschrek/U-00DC-Sprache/source/docs/en/lambdas.rst

    auto f= lambda(){};
    var typeof(f) f_copy= f;

-Lambdas with captures are just like classes with fields that correspond to captured variables.
+Lambdas with captures are just classes with fields that correspond to captured variables.
 For captured by value variables destructors are called properly.
 Copy constructor and copy assignment operator may or may not be generated depending on captured variable types.
 ``non_sync`` tag for lambdas is calculated based on captured variable types.